 Stands for the “European Credit Transfer and Accumulation System”.
 A European system for crediting study achievements that enables a comparison of students’ academic achievement across Europe.

 You can use an educational loan to finance your studies.
 The KfW development bank (website in German) and the German federal government both offer various financing options.
 Your family’s financial situation is not taken into account.
 Contact the Studierendenwerk Düsseldorf (website in German) for advice.

 → Digital learning

 A subject that you are free to choose from an extensive catalogue of courses.
 The aim is to broaden your horizons by allowing you to attend courses offered by other faculties or taking a language class, for example.

-Matriculation on a study programme.
-You’re able to enrol for study programmes with → unrestricted admission without applying, provided you afford the required → higher education entrance eligibility.
+Registration for a study programme.
+You’re able to enrol for study programmes with → unrestricted admission without applying, provided you have the required → university entrance qualification.
 You’re only able to enrol for study programmes with → restricted admission following → admission to the study programme (i.e. when your application is successful).
 When you receive your confirmation of admission, you must enrol by the deadline indicated.
-At HHU, the → Department of Student and Examination Administration is responsible for enrolment.
+At HHU, the → Registrar’s Office is responsible for enrolment.
 Application and enrolment procedure at HHU

-If you’ve applied for a place on a study programme with → restricted admission, you’ll learn after the application period has ended whether your application was successful.
+If you’ve applied for a place on a study programme with → restricted admission, you’ll learn after the application period has ended whether your application was successful or not (note: HHU does not issue → rejection notices).
 If you receive a letter of acceptance, you must actively accept the offer.
 This takes place during → enrolment.
 A date will once again be set (the enrolment deadline) by which time you must have submitted the required documents.
 The study place is then deemed accepted.
 If you don’t get back to us within this period, your place will be offered to another applicant.
 Therefore, be sure to adhere to the enrolment deadline!
 Deadlines and lecture periods at HHU